Copyright © 2020 by Rebecca Jones-Howe

 Somebody grabs my elbow and I whip myself around.

-“I’m going to tell Gary,” Brendan says.
+“I’m going to tell Gary you were touching your face,” Brendan says.

 He’s joking with me, playing with me.